Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

   };
 ```

-You’re using the `useState` Hook you imported at the top of the component to keep track of your input element’s value.
+You use the `useState` Hook you imported at the top of the component to keep track of your input element’s value.

 With the `handleOnInputChange` function, you capture the synthetic event, `e`, that React kindly provides.
 Use the value property like this, `e.target.value`, to update your state value using the `setValue` function returned from your Hook.